Important Tax Forms

 There are many different IRS tax forms that you may come across throughout your life.
-However, as a college student, you probably only need to be concerned with the basics, such as Form W-2, Form W-4, and Form 1040.
+However, as an individual taxpayer, you probably only need to be concerned with the basics, such as Form W-2, Form W-4, and Form 1040.

 Tax Form W-2